Clinical Research Directory

 Summary

-The investigators assume that transcranial Alternating Current Stimulation (tACS) could improve gambling disorder patients' executive-control function by adjusting the synchronization patterns and enhancing the functional connectivity of the prefrontal-ventral striatum pathway.
-This study intends to validate the effect of tACS treatment, which has been discovered in the previous pilot study.
-Three-month follow-up assessment will be conducted to test the changing of the executive-control function and its mechanism.
+The investigators assume that High-intensity transcranial Alternating Current Stimulation (HI-tACS) could improve gambling disorder patients' executive-control function by modulating abnormal neural activity, particularly gamma-band oscillations, which are closely associated with executive-control deficits.
+This study intends to validate the effect of HI-tACS treatment, which has been discovered in the previous pilot study.
+A three-month follow-up assessment will be conducted to test the changes in executive-control function and its underlying mechanism.

 Key Details